nehapatlolla/Git-fundamentals/git.md

 > planning --> 1.
 Branching strategy, Decide what you want to achieve with each release, what's most important, and what resources you need.

-> Governance----> Talks about the access level of each branch,Make sure there are rules in place to guide how releases happen, who makes decisions, and that everything follows the rules and standards.
+> Governance----> Talks about the access level of each branch, Make sure there are rules in place to guide how releases happen, who makes decisions, and that everything follows the rules and standards.

 > Scheduling---> sprints, agile,Figure out when you're going to release things and how often, and make sure everything is coordinated properly.

-> Automation---> CI/CD, testing is a part of cI/CD , no human, Use computers to do as much of the work as possible, like testing and deploying code.
+> Automation---> CI/CD, testing is a part of CI/CD , no human, Use computers to do as much of the work as possible, like testing and deploying code.

 > Contingency---> backup plans or roll back to older version.

 ## SAAS,PAAS, IAAS

-Tools are netlify, CircleCI, render.com, jenkins
+Tools are netlify-paas, CircleCI-, render.com, jenkins

 **Saas**: You **use software that's hosted online**, like Gmail or Netflix.
 You access it through your web browser or a mobile app without needing to install anything on your computer.
 Proclink is a saas